Nate1729/Wine-Quality-Analysis/red_wine_notebook.md

 out-numbered.
 Namely 2,3, and 8 have very small representation compared to 5 and 6 when it comes to quality.
 The common solution to this problem is something called Synthetic Minority Oversampling Technique or SMOTE.
 Luckily, this has been already implemented in a packaged called imbalanced learning.
+The answer from using SMOTE was 65%.
+This is not all that surprising since the model uses the principle components.